 The setting of the P-MRNRD can be described as rolling hills in the uplands with steep bluffs adjacent to nearly level river valleys.
 The area is called the Dissected Till Plains section of the Central Lowland physiographic province (Fenneman 1938).
-The topographic relief across the district is about 570 feet with the highest land-surface altitude of about 1,520 feet in the uplands on the western side of the district.
-The lowest altitude of about 950 feet occurs in the Missouri River valley at the confluence of the Platte River (altitude relative to the National Geodetic Vertical Datum of 1929 from McGuire et al. 2012).
+The topographic relief across the district is about 570 feet with the highest landsurface altitude reaching about 1,520 feet in the uplands on the western side of the district.
+The lowest altitude of about 950 feet occurs in the Missouri River valley at the confluence of the Platte and Missouri rivers (altitude relative to the National Geodetic Vertical Datum of 1929 from McGuire et al. 2012).

-The climate in the P-MRNRD is typical of a continental, temperate conditions with large seasonal variations in temperature and precipitation.
-The High Plains Regional Climate Center collects and reports climate data across the district; the following information was summarized from their records (HPRCC 2016).
-The record low temperature for northern P-MRNRD in South Sioux City was measured as -35 degrees Fahrenheit (°F) in 1912 with a record high of 111°F in 1939.
-In the south, the temperature extremes are similar with a record low temperature measured in Omaha at -32°F in 1884 and a record high at 114°F in 1936.
-The average daily temperatures from north to south for the two cities range from approximately 8 to 86°F in South Sioux City and 12 to 88°F in Omaha.
-Similarly, precipitation across the P-MRNRD varies from north to south with an average of 26.5 inches per year in South Sioux City and 30.4 inches per year in Omaha.
+The climate in the P-MRNRD is typical of continental, temperate conditions with large seasonal variations in temperature and precipitation.
+The High Plains Regional Climate Center (HPRCC) collects and reports climate data across the district.
+The following information was summarized from their records (HPRCC 2016).
+The record low temperature for northern P-MRNRD in South Sioux City was measured as -35 degrees Fahrenheit (°F) in 1912, with a record high of 111°F in 1939.
+In the south, the temperature extremes are similar with a record low temperature measured in Omaha at -32°F in 1884, and a record high at 114°F in 1936.
+The average daily temperatures from north to south for the two cities range from approximately 8°F to 86°F in South Sioux City and 12 to 88°F in Omaha.
+Similarly, precipitation across the P-MRNRD varies from north to south with an average of 28 inches per year in South Sioux City and 31.5 inches per year in Omaha (see Figure 2.1-1).
 For comparison, the average annual precipitation amounts range from less than 16 inches per year in western Nebraska to over 34 inches per year in the southeastern part of the state.
 In the P-MRNRD, over two-thirds of the precipitation occurs as rainfall during the growing season from April through September (HPRCC 2016).